Medication Search: Lysodren

 Mitotane belongs to the group of cancer-fighting medicines known as antineoplastics.
 It is used to treat certain kinds of cancer that affect the adrenal cortex (the part of the body responsible for making steroid hormones like cortisol).
 Mitotane reduces the amount of adrenocorticoid hormones produced by the adrenal cortex and affects how steroids are broken down in the body.

 Your doctor may have suggested this medication for conditions other than those listed in these drug information articles.
 If you have not discussed this with your doctor or are not sure why you are taking this medication, speak to your doctor.
 Do not stop taking this medication without consulting your doctor.

 Do not give this medication to anyone else, even if they have the same symptoms as you do.
 It can be harmful for people to take this medication if their doctor has not prescribed it.

 Each one-half inch, biconvex, round, compressed white tablet, bisected on one side and impressed with "BL" over "L1" on the other side, contains 500 mg of mitotane.
 Nonmedicinal ingredients: colloidal silicon dioxide, corn starch, microcrystalline cellulose, and polyethylene glycol.

 The dose of mitotane depends on response to the medication and the amount of medication that can be tolerated.
-Usually the starting dose is 9 g to 10 g of mitotane daily in 3 or 4 equally divided doses, with or without food.
+Usually, the starting dose is 2 g to 6 g of mitotane daily in 3 or 4 equally divided doses, with or without food.
 Your doctor may increase the dose, depending on response, until adverse side effects appear.
-Usually this medication is started in the hospital until a stable dose is reached.
+Usually, this medication is started in the hospital until a stable dose is reached.

 Many things can affect the dose of medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones listed here, do not change the way that you are taking the medication without consulting your doctor.